 Set your limits

-Then there’s the pretty steep cost of drinks.
+You might want to think about how expensive drinks are.
 Before you head out for the night, check how much money you’ve got and make a sober and sensible decision about what you can afford to spend.

 Avoid drinking too quickly